Slohrsh/todo_MOAB3/README.md

 # todo_MOAB3
+NOTE: Navigate to Public folder and execute 'bower intall' command in Terminal
 NOTE: API Documentation can be found at localhost:3000/todoAPI
 NOTE: This App won't work if you don't have the DB in background You must adapt this in routes/todoAPI.js